 Meetings are held on the Fourth WEDNESDAYS: Except November & December and are open to the public

-Our meetings will mostly be at the new Cherie Flores Garden Pavilion in the
+Our meetings will usually be held at the Cherie Flores Garden Pavilion in the

 McGovern Centennial Gardens @ Hermann Park!